scsich/phagescan/doc/topics/installation/salt/production.rst

       base:
         - /srv/pillar

     #gitfs_remotes:
     #  - git+ssh://git@github.com/myuser/phagescan.git

     #gitfs_root: installation/salt-masterless/salt

-There is no need to change the files in /srv/phagescan, so if you ever want to pull down updated versions of those files, you can do a git pull.
+If you ever want to get updated versions of the files in /srv/phagescan, you can do a git pull.
+In that case, you'll want to re-run ``dev/vagrant_prep.py``.
+It will create the updated .zip files for the master and worker code and place them into the respective install-media dirs as previously configured.

 Restart salt-master service::